-Think in terms of probabilities and not in single point estimates impossible) to accurately estimate the free cash flow that many businesses will generate over time.
+Think in terms of probabilities and not in single point estimates

+While the investment process appears straightforward, it is very difficult (if not impossible) to accurately estimate the free cash flow that many businesses will generate over time.
 In reality, there is a wide range of potential outcomes making it difficult to determine a single point estimate of intrinsic value.
 It is therefore important for investors to think in terms of probability.
 However, most investors are attracted by the simplicity of assuming a single point estimate.
 The reality is that the outcome an investor has in mind is their best or most probable estimate.

-However, there is a distribution of potential outcomes around this outcome known as the distribution curve.
+However, there is a distribution of potential outcomes around outcome known as the distribution curve.
 The shape of the distribution curve can vary dramatically depending on the nature and competitive strengths of an individual business.
-More mature businesses, less subject to economic cycles have particularly strong competitive positions (Nestlé would be an example) and tend to have a tighter distribution of valuation outcomes compared to less mature businesses (like technology and biotechnology companies), or those subject to economic cycles (such as banks), or those subject to significant competitive forces.
+More mature businesses, less subject to economic cycles have particularly strong competitive positions (Nestlé would be an example) and tend to have a tighter distribution of valuation outcomes compared to less mature businesses (like technology biotechnology companies), or those subject to economic cycles (such as banks), or those subject to significant competitive forces.